clld/clld/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The ``clld`` framework does not provide any GUI or web interface for populating the database.
-Instead, this is assumed to be done with a script.
+Instead, this is assumed to be done with code in
-You can edit ``clld/scripts/initializedb.py`` to fill the database with your data and run
+``myapp/scripts/initializedb.py`` which is run via

 .. code:: bash

-    $ python myapp/scripts/initializedb.py development.ini
+    $ clld initdb development.ini

 Adding objects to the database is done by instantiating model objects and
 `adding them <http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html#adding-new-objects>`_